microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 8. **Expand** Data source credentials.

 9. **Click** Edit credentials and a 'Configure Campaign - Option C' dialogue box will pop up.

+> **Note:** If the data-source of the report dataset does not match the SQL pool name, then you may have to update the report dataset using Power BI desktop.
+For further details refer [FAQ](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/Manufacturing/F.A.Q.md).

 ![Select Campaign.](media/Select-Campaign.png)